fluidex/fluidex.github.io/content/posts/damm/index.en.md

 ## Mathematical equivalance

-It's easy to see that DAMM is mathematically equivalant to the market maker algorithm (x + a)(y + b) = k.
+It's easy to see that DAMM is mathematically equivalent to the market maker algorithm (x + a)(y + b) = k.
 The difference is that we interpret it in a micro perspective way, as well as possibilities to solve from different initial conditions.